Step-By-Step Core Data Migration

 From v3 to v4

-The success of our app knows no bounds and we decide to add the ability to hide posts that have been seen.
+The success of our app knows no bounds, and we have decided to add the ability to hide posts that have been seen.
 We want to store this hidden value in our model.
 So we need to add a new version CoreDataMigration_Example 4.
-The good news here is that as this change involves adding properties to our model rather than transforming an existing Entity we can use the inferred mapping approach.
+The good news here is that, as this change involves adding properties to our model rather than transforming an existing Entity, we can use the inferred mapping approach.
 This means that we need to make even fewer code changes than when we migrated from version2 to version3:

 var successor: CoreDataMigrationModel? {